 eccentric Bernard Raymond Fabré-Palaprat decided he was the living successor

-as the Larmenius Charter it first made its appearance in 1805 and claimed
+the Larmenius Charter it first made its appearance in 1805 and claimed that

-that de Molay appointed a Jean Jacques Larmenius as his successor prior
+de Molay appointed a Jean Jacques Larmenius as his successor prior to his execution.

-His Order survives to this day but became a Christian charitable organisation
+Order survives to this day but became a Christian charitable organisation which

-which denies any connection with the Knights Templar.
-I suspect it was
+denies any connection with the Knights Templar.
+I suspect it was some of those

-some of those Templars who guarded a lump of rock in a Scottish church
+Templars who guarded a lump of rock in a Scottish church for years, claiming

-September at an assembly of Scots Masonic Templars in Stirling a lecture
+Last September at an assembly of Scots Masonic Templars in Stirling a

-delivered by a Bro Robert Lomas purported to tell the true story of the
+lecture delivered by a Bro Robert Lomas purported to tell the true story of

 books. laughing all the way to the bank while filling our minds with nonsense.